ATNF/askapsoft/Code/Doc/user/current/doc/platform/processing.rst

 Setting up your account
 -------------------------
-Add the following to your ~/.bashrc
+There are a number of ASKAP-specific environment modules available (see :doc:`modules` for details).
+To access them, add the following to your ~/.bashrc file.

 .. code-block:: bash